Khuirul-Huda/GlacierVotes/README.md

 GlacierVotes is a lightweight spigot plugin to give rewards for your votes from minecraftpocket-servers.com. make sure your server stays on top of all the server list sites including the Minecraft PE/BE server list site

 ## About
-Glaciervotes are made for servers that usually use Geyser and are registered at minecraftpocket-servers.com (Minecraft PE voting sites)
+Glaciervotes are made for servers that usually use Geyser and are registered at minecraftpocket-servers.com (voting sites).
-Just simple plugin.

-this repo maybe contains unstable changes/code consider using spigotmc version for stability. please use release version instead

 ## Why ?
 1. Tell the player when he hasn't voted